StAwN74/ckSurf-1.18kd-Release/README.md

   - Hooks/events updated, plugin now supports any kind of map & bots don't mess up with mp_restartgame.
   - Timer handles and client indexes fixed.
 As for the commands, it was leading to weird situations.

-Notes: Now you have colored start speed, a fixed goto command by Headline (see changelog), and a slower HUD timer.
+Notes: Now you have colored start speed, a fixed goto command by Headline (see changelog).
-       I've noticed lighter server weight with this 0.2 secs timer (don't worry for your run, it's only about HUD info.)
        sm_clear console warning when starting a run is normal and harmless, it's a fix for a checkpoint plugin I needed.

 Thanks to ZZK community and Freak.exe for testing, and support.
 Thx to Elzi / jonitaikaponi for the original plugin.